Frequently Asked Questions about Changes in Skin, Hair & Nails During Pregnancy answered by Los Angeles Obstetrician Dr. Thais Aliabadi

-Yes, many women notice a change in the appearance of their skin during pregnancy.
+Yes, it’s quite common for women to see these changes during pregnancy.
 Most of these changes are caused by an increase in melanin – the chemical that gives skin its color.
 Some skin conditions you might notice include:

 - Melasma – Patches of darkened skin on the face.